yegor256/blog/static/books.md

 and gets into details about object-oriented programming, getting you ready to become a professional developer, eventually.
 <br/>
-To be published: March, 2020.
+To be published: June, 2020.

 <div class="book-par"></div>
 To be continued...